tanishbawa/react-native-chips/ReadMe.md

-# React Native Custom Chips
+# React Native Chips Input

 An easy to use custom chips input component that can be used for both react and react native.